latonis/email-headers-highlight/README.md

 The extension highlights the syntax of email headers in .eml files and plaintext.
 It also highlights the following for easy readability and quicker analysis:

+- DMARC results
+- DKIM results
+- SPF results
 - ip addresses
 - domains
 - email addresses
-- DMARC results
-- DKIM results
-- SPF results
+- timestamps

-There will be more added with time :)
+- ... and more

 ![email-headers-highlight](./images/example.png)